Alfresco/docs-alfresco/salesforce/2.1/install/index.md

 ### Alfresco requirements

-* Alfresco Content Services 6.2.1 or later
+* Alfresco Content Services 6.0 or later
-* Identity Service 1.3 or later (if you plan to use Single Sign On (SSO))

 ### Salesforce requirements

 Salesforce Group is the minimum requirement.
 See [Salesforce Connected Apps](https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_overview.htm){:target="_blank"} for guidance on levels of Salesforce required with connected apps.

 ### Java requirements

-* OpenJDK 11 and above.
+* OpenJDK 11 or Java 8 for Alfresco Content Services 6.1 and above.
+* Java 8 for Alfresco Content Services 6.0.

 ### Other requirements